-At March 31, 2024, the Company had total deposits of \$11.7 million related to contracts to purchase land with a total remaining purchase price of approximately \$752.0 million.
-At March 31, 2024, none of the land purchase contracts were subject to specific performance provisions.
+At December 31, 2024, the Company had total deposits of \$23.6 million related to contracts to purchase land with a total remaining purchase price of approximately \$796.1 million.
+The majority of land and lots under contract are currently expected to be purchased within 3 years.
+None of the land purchase contracts were subject to specific performance provisions at December 31, 2024.